gauravkanojia/web-server-log-parser/README.md

 ## Versions
 The versions mentioned below are oldest to latest. <br/>
 *   1.0-SNAPSHOT: Initial release with first code shipment.
-*   1.1-SNAPSHOT: Next release with unit tested code and some code cleanup.
+*   1.1-SNAPSHOT: Next release with unit test classes and code cleanup.

 ## Useful Links
 *   My SQL Downloads: Use [this](https://dev.mysql.com/downloads/) link to download different flavors of MySQL.